A Winning Business Premise

 About the Author

 Bill Warner is co-founder and Executive Director of EntreDot, a non-profit organization that helps entrepreneurs start new businesses.
-He is also a Fund Executive of the Inception Micro Angel Fund (IMAF-RTP), an angel investor organization and Managing Director of Paladin and Associates, a business consulting firm.
+He is also a Fund Executive of the Inception Micro Angel Fund (IMAF-RTP), an angel investor organization.

 To learn more about EntreDot and what we do, click here.